beowii-93/java_programs/README.md

 13) Rotate Array in RIGHT for N times

-14) sum of all the numbers from 1 to N
+14) Sum of all the numbers from 1 to N

 15) Check if number is divisible by 5 and 11